Website : http://www.shiac.org

 SHIAC provides professional secretarial services.
 Currently, there are 24 case managers, all of whom graduated from prestigious domestic and foreign universities.
 The average length of prior work experience is eight years.
 About 88% of the case managers have graduate degrees, and 50% studied overseas.
 The arbitration can be administered bilingually.

 SHIAC has a panel of arbitrators, which was revised on 1 May 2018.
 The panel comprises 965 arbitrators, including 604 from mainland China and 361 from Hong Kong SAR, Macao SAR, the Taiwan region and foreign countries.
 The arbitrators come from 74 countries and regions around the world, including 36 countries along the Belt and Road Initiative.
 There is also a new panel of mediators, including 40 mediators from China and two foreign mediators.

 In the past two decades, the number of cases administered by SHIAC has steadily increased.
 The cases relate to, among other things, financial derivatives, M&A, banking, asset management, PPP disputes, financial leasing, shipbuilding, transportation, technology transfer, intellectually property rights, franchise, real estate, construction and energy.

-SHIAC’s arbitration fee is based on the amount of the dispute and the centre adopts a graduated fee system, which means that the procedure becomes more cost-effective as the amount in dispute increases.
+SHIAC’s arbitration fee is based on the amount of the dispute, and the centre adopts a graduated fee system.
+This means that the procedure becomes more cost-effective as the amount in dispute increases.